Computing tropical points and tropical links: Computing zero-dimensional tropical varieties

 and, for $w_1\in\Lambda(f_1)$ and $w_2\in\Lambda_{w_1}(f_2)$, $f_3$ has a unique Newton polygon at $(w_1,w_2)$ with

 and so forth.
-This shows on the one hand that $F$ admits series of unique Newton polygons and on the other hand that any point in $\bigcap_{i=1}^n \Trop(f_i)$ corresponds to the component-wise valuation of a point in $V(F)$, implying that $F$ is a tropical basis.
+This shows on the one hand that $F$ admits a tree of unique Newton polygons and on the other hand that any point in $\bigcap_{i=1}^n \Trop(f_i)$ corresponds to the component-wise valuation of a point in $V(F)$, implying that $F$ is a tropical basis.